mira-ta/git-dock/README.md

 a.k.a --interactive --tty flags are provided to docker run).
 ```

-Or exit typing `exit`/Ctrl+D and restart the container in detached mod:
+Or exit typing `exit`/Ctrl+D and restart the container in detached mode:

 ```sh
 docker start my_precious_git_repository_server